vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 **Important:** The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.

+**A note on errors:** An endpoint may return a non-successful response code for many reasons, including invalid API keys, missing fields in an input, etc. When errors occur, a response based on https://tools.ietf.org/html/rfc7807 will be returned.

 ## Your first Checkout

 ### Step 1 - Setup